Northern Kentucky Scholar House

 Organize a Donation Drive

-Organize a Donation Drive at school, church or work!
+Organize a Donation Drive at school, church, or work!
 We are always in need of hygiene items, feminine products, cleaning supplies, and household items.
-Check out our wish list (link) for other specific items we are in need of.
+Check out our Amazon Wish List for other specific items we are in need of.

 Prepare a Meal

-Frequency: We have workshops several times a month at 6pm.
+Frequency: We have workshops once a month at 6:00 p.m.
 Serve a meal once or many times; it’s up to you!

 Do you love children?
 We’re looking for experienced volunteers to help care for our children while parents attend life skills workshops.

 Frequency: Weekday evenings several times a month from 5:30-8:30.
-We’ll provide training to ensure a positive and meaningful experience, we ask that volunteers try to commit to volunteer for at least 6 sessions.
+We’ll provide training to ensure a positive and meaningful experience, we ask that volunteers try to commit to volunteering for at least 6 sessions.